Upselling & cross-selling: how to improve customer lifetime value

 - what content is most popular among your readers and which articles are most frequently read together?

 - If you’re recommending articles to your readers, which ones are most popular?
-Which have the most crossover appeal between segements?
+Which ones have the most crossover appeal between segments?

 - your subscribers’ job title, industry, age/location and other demographic information

 - If applicable, see what sessions, breakouts and panel discussions, and webinars your subscribers attend

 This ensures that you’re offering each individual subscriber with the most compelling offer — and helps you generate precious incremental revenue from your upsell campaign.
 (And on Omeda, you can take in this customer data from every touchpoint, from events and email to print, then find it in one easily accessible database.)